Ghostface Killah: Post Def Jam

 Ghostface released a collaborative album with D-Block member Sheek Louch called Wu Block.
 The album was released on November 27, 2012, on E1 Music and debuted at number 73 on the US Billboard 200 chart, with first-week sales of 8,600 copies in the United States.
-It fell to #152 in its second week selling 4,200 more copies.
-In January of 2017, Ghostface and Sheek Louch announced on their respective social media accounts that a second collaborative album was in the works.
+It fell to No. 152 in its second week selling 4,200 more copies.
+In January 2017, Ghostface and Sheek Louch announced on their respective social media accounts that a second collaborative album was in the works.

 In an interview with Complex Magazine on November 17, 2012, Ghostface confirmed that he had left Def Jam, making Apollo Kids his last album on the label.
 In the same interview, he also stated that Blue & Cream, the sequel to his critically acclaimed album Supreme Clientele, was 80-85 percent done.
 On April 16, 2013, Ghostface released his tenth album Twelve Reasons to Die which was produced by Adrian Younge and executive produced by RZA.
 The album was released in various formats such as CD, vinyl and cassette under RZA's Soul Temple Records.
 The deluxe digital and CD versions also came with a comic book.

 He would later announce that the sequel to Supreme Clientele would be released between July and September 2013 and that his collaborative album with MF Doom would be released around Halloween 2013 though neither projects materialized.
 In January 2014, he appeared on the VH1 series Couples Therapy with his girlfriend Kelsey Nykole.
 Later that year Ghostface announced he would be releasing his eleventh album titled 36 Seasons in December 2014.
-He collaborated with Canadian jazz band BADBADNOTGOOD on an album titled Sour Soul which was released in 2015.
+He collaborated with Canadian jazz band BADBADNOTGOOD on an album titled Sour Soul, which was released in 2015 which earned a nomination for the 2015 Polaris Music Prize.

 A sequel to Twelve Reasons to Die, simply titled Twelve Reasons to Die II, was released on July 10, 2015.

 Ghostface had a string of UK and European tour dates scheduled in 2016.

-In 2022 he provided vocals on the song "Purple Hearts" from Kendrick Lamar's album Mr. Morale & The Big Steppers.
+Ghostface provided vocals on the song "Purple Hearts" from Kendrick Lamar's album Mr. Morale & The Big Steppers in 2022.

-Lawsuits
+In January 2023, Ghostface partnered with Kano Computing to release exclusive music, videos, meetings, and concerts on the Stem Player.

+In May 2024, Ghostface released his 12th studio album, Set the Tone (Guns & Roses).